Azure/c-pal/linux/devdoc/srw_lock_linux_requirements.md

 ## Overview

-`srw_lock_linux` is an implementation of slim read-write for linux.
+`srw_lock_linux` is an implementation of slim reader-writer lock for linux.

 ## Design

-`srw_lock_linux` used for synchronize resources across threads.
-It contains `exclusive mode` for write lock and `shared mode` for read lock.
-Acquire APIs will apply the required type of lock to `SRWLOCK` and get blocked if it cannot.
+`srw_lock_linux` can be used for synchronizing resources across threads.
+It has on `exclusive mode` for write lock and `shared mode` for read lock.
+Acquire APIs will apply the required type of lock to `pthread_rwlock_t ` and get blocked if the operation can not be done.
 Try acquire APIs will fail if the equivalent acquire APIs get blocked.

 ## Exposed API